veita/cont-test-postfix-dovecot/README.md

 ## Run the container

+Exposed ports are
+*  25 SMTP
+* 465 SMTPS
+* 587 SUBMIT
+* 143 IMAP
+* 993 IMAPS

-Run the container with Postfix listening on port 10025 for SMTP connections and Dovecot listening on port 10143 for IMAP connections.
+Example: Run the container with Postfix listening on port 10025 for SMTP connections and Dovecot listening on port 10143 for IMAP connections.

 ```bash
 alias podman=docker